Create AI videos with 230+ avatars in 140+ languages.

 This focus saves you from overinflating course content with "nice to know" info that doesn't bring as much value and overwhelms learners.

-Follow Devlin Peck's advice.
-"Put blinders on" and constantly remind yourself, "We're in pursuit of this goal."
 You'll want to remember the goal when planning the training content and practice activities.
-And start with two basic questions:
+Start with two basic questions:

 - What's our goal here?